stadiumphenom/cr4wlr/JOURNAL.md

 -   Ensured documentation matches the final script parameters and behavior.

 **Why These Changes:**
-These refinements correct the fundamental approach of the stress test to align with `cr4wlr`'s actual architecture and intended usage:
+These refinements correct the fundamental approach of the stress test to align with `krauler`'s actual architecture and intended usage:
 1. Ensures the test evaluates the correct components (`arun_many`, `MemoryAdaptiveDispatcher`).
 2. Makes test configurations more accurate and flexible.
 3. Improves the usability of the testing framework through better argument handling and documentation.